My Quiet Kitchen

 You'll also need a large sauté pan or pot to cook the cauliflower and another pot if you plan to cook the pasta at the same time.
 Alternatively, use the same pot for all of it, cooking the pasta after the cauliflower has been transferred to the blender.

-If serving with pasta, be sure to generously salt the cooking water.
-This adds flavor to the pasta and greatly improves the overall flavor of the dish.
+If serving the sauce with pasta, be sure to generously salt your pasta water.
+This builds flavor from the inside out and greatly improves the overall flavor of the dish.

 Taste for seasoning after combining the sauce and pasta.
 Add salt and pepper to taste.